xlladdins/xll/docs/Excel4MacrosE-G.md

 | 1 or omitted | As shown on screen          |
 | 2            | As shown when printed       |

-Formats    is a number specifying the format of the file.
+Formats&nbsp;&nbsp;&nbsp;&nbsp;is a number specifying the format of the file.

 |              |                 |
 | ------------ | --------------- |